rajeshwarid29/Python-EDA-Analysis/README.md

 **Result:**

-Here's a concise summary of the key findings from the YouTube Dislike Dataset project:

 Unique Counts: The analysis revealed the total counts of unique video IDs, channel IDs, and channel titles, providing insight into the dataset's diversity.

 Top and Bottom Channels: The top 10 channels with the highest video counts were identified, alongside the bottom 10 channels with the lowest counts, offering a glimpse into prolific creators and lesser-known channels.